solana-foundation/developer-content/docs/terminology.md

 - The ability to mint new tokens is given to the account that is the 'mint authority' for the token mint.
-- The ability to upgrade a prigram is given to the account that is the 'upgrade authority' of a program.
+- The ability to upgrade a program is given to the account that is the 'upgrade authority' of a program.

 ## bank state